 The Breed Survey scheme, set up by the G.S.D.C of Australia Inc., is a testing system conducted for German Shepherd dogs and bitches who have achieved a pass for hips and elbows, and are aged 18 months or over.
 The dogs are assessed in movement as a group by a panel of Surveyors, they are required to go through a crowd of unknown people, and display no sign of fear or aggression, then stand for a gun test, where a gun is fired several times, and they must stand confidently and show no sign of anxiety or fear.
 The purpose of the gun test is to show steadiness of nerves which is desirable for a true all round German Shepherd.
 A dog may be slightly uneasy, and would still be breed worthy but would be deemed unable to work in special fields such as police work or search and rescue.

 After this they have Micro Chip / Ear Tattoo verified, teeth checked for correct number and spacing, are measured for correct size (not too small, not too large), weighed and have this noted.
-They are then individually assessed for conformation, soundness and movement, and given a classification of Class I or Class II, if they are found suitable for BREEDING.
+They are then individually assessed for conformation, soundness and movement, and were given a classification of Class I or Class II, which has now been changed to BREED SURVEY - PASSED, but only if they are found suitable for BREEDING.

 The German Shepherd breed originated in Germany in the 1890's.
 A young German Cavalry officer stood on the crest of the hill, watching the sheepherder tending his flocks in the valley below.
 The small dogs that tended the sheep had difficulty keeping the sheep from straying and were not able to stand up to the hungry wolves that stalked the sheep.
 While the young officer watched he envisioned a dog of medium size who could cope with the different sized breeds of sheep found in Germany.
 A dog who could stand their ground against the wolves and be protective if necessary, a dog who would be extremely intelligent, quick on his feet, noble in appearence, trustworthy in character, physically sound so that he could work tirelessly all day long, and be born with an innate desire to please.
 A dog who could reason and be a companion to man.
 And so it was, this day in the 1890's the idea of founding a new breed came into being.